quinn-rs/quinn/docs/src/quic.md

 QUIC solves a number of transport-layer and application-layer problems experienced by modern web applications.
 It is very similar to TCP+TLS+HTTP2, but implemented on top of UDP.
-Having QUIC as a self-contained protocol it allows innovations which aren’t possible with existing protocols as they are hampered by legacy clients and middleboxes.
+Having QUIC as a self-contained protocol allows innovations which aren’t possible with existing protocols as they are hampered by legacy clients and middleboxes.

 Key advantages of QUIC over TCP+TLS+HTTP2 include: